Skip to content

 Once the data is prepared and you have double- and triple-checked it to be sure that it meets requirements, you’ll turn that 3D data into a geometric BIM model.

-If this is your first scan-to-BIM workflow, you’ll need to select your modeling software from a range of options, determine your modeling personnel, and plan out your workflow to make the most of your employees’ time.
+If this is your first scan-to-BIM workflow, you’ll need to select your BIM modeling software from a range of options, determine your modeling personnel, and plan out your workflow to make the most of your employees’ time.
 At the end of this process, you’ll likely hand the work off to your client for their BIM work, so it’s your last chance to make sure everything is right.

 • Pick the right modeling tools